 And that's what I keep saying.

-If you're not gonna go to work and you don't want to work and you're a legislator, then it's time for you to give up your salary, just like everyone that you're telling to stay home is now at home without their salary.
+If you're not going to go to work and you don't want to work and you're a legislator, then it's time for you to give up your salary, just like everyone that you're telling to stay home is now at home without their salary.

-If these guys didn't work like Robert, and if the packers didn't pack, the farmers didn't farm, the truckers didn't truck, and they they would have said, Oh, they don't have to worry about him opening up because he never shut down.
+If these guys didn't work like Robert, and if the Packers didn't pack, the farmers didn't farm, the truckers didn't truck, and they would have said, oh, they don't have to worry about him opening up because he never shut down.

 What can we learn from that?